 Provide the best user experience

-User Experience on the site is crucial for positioning on Google and for the perception of the brand — and, therefore, to strengthen brand awareness.
+User Experience on the website is crucial for positioning on Google and for the perception of the brand — and, therefore, to strengthen brand awareness.

 A brand that offers good usability on the website wins over consumer involvement and trust.
-If the user can easily accomplish what they want, without obstacles and difficulties, they get a good perception.
+If the user can easily accomplish what they want, without obstacles and difficulties, they tend to have a good feeling about the brand.
 Several factors contribute to this, such as:

 - loading speed;